»Unrivalled to this day for her performance and aesthetics, Concorde will remain a pilot's grail for eternity.«

 - Philip Cairns, Concorde ground engineer

 After I created all parts, I had to put them together.
 And this was a challenge in itself.
 I had to make sure the model was stable.
 One of the main difficulties was the connection of the delta wings with the rest of the aircraft.
 How to make sure, they don't fall apart?
-I built the wings with several connectors over the hole length.
+I built the wings with several connectors over the whole length.
 So it was possible to create a solid construction.
-Stability was the crucial aspect.
-To achieve a high stability I used Lego technic elements inside the aircraft.
-Apart from that, I rebuild the hole model in BrickLink studio and checked for collisions to make sure there is no "unallowed building".
+Stability is a crucial aspect.
+My model became finally real.
+All the photos you see are taken from the actual model.
+It includes fully working landing gear and the iconic droop nose.

 »Concorde will never really stop flying because she will live on in people's imagination.«